Handgun Caliber Comparison

 You can click this image for a large version

-Some of their development stories are interesting.
-Also remember that R&D in terms of new cartridges never stops…who knows…in five years a guide like this one might contain several new rounds!
+Some of the stories behind their development are quite fascinating.
+It’s important to note that research and development for new cartridges are ongoing.
+Who knows, in five years, a guide like this one might feature several new rounds!

 Please keep in mind that it is very difficult to list just one representative bullet weight, velocity, energy, etc. for each cartridge.
 There are many variables that can affect these numbers: barrel length, bullet weight, type of load (defensive or target), type of gun, powder charge…I have listed what are, to the best of my knowledge and experience, truly cartridges representative for each caliber.
 I looked through several books and online ballistics sources to arrive at these selections.
 I therefore tried to determine a “representative” load for each caliber.
 Just remember, as those who write in the gun forums like to say, your mileage may vary.